 Occasionally students will forget assignments, lunches, etc. Forgotten items should be delivered to the office and we will gladly help you get them to your student.
 To avoid disrupting an entire class parents should not deliver these items to the classroom.
 We ask that parents not send birthday balloons, bouquets, etc. to school.
 If these items are delivered to school, they will remain in the front office and given to students at the end of the day.

 When a student's behavior becomes disruptive to the learning process, teachers work with the student in order to modify their behavior.
-Teachers then work with parents to modify behavior.
-Teachers then create a behavior plan for everyone to follow.
+Teachers then work with parents to modify behavior usually involving a plan with parents and the student.
 The principal may become involved.
-Consequences will be delivered along the way as a motivation for students to change.
+Consequences will be delivered along the way as a motivation for students to change and to communicate that some behaviors will not be tolerated.
 More severe consequences follow until the behavior changes.

 Teachers are trained to deal with inappropriate behavior in a detached, non-emotional manner.
 Teachers should never yell at students nor demean them in any way.
 We believe that the consequences should do the talking.
 Sometimes it is necessary for educators to act in loco parentis to physically guide or move a student away from a potentially dangerous situation.

-Like all ICSD schools East Elementary uses the skill building process to remediate students with behavioral problems.
-Students learn life skills that allow them to peacefully function in society and school.
-The process usually happens in the skill building room where students learn how to better understand themselves, their motivations and emotions, human communication, and how to better behave with others.
-Just like reading intervention is not a punishment but a service, so is skill building not a punishment but a service.
-Part of the curriculum of "skills" is called Zones of Regulation.
-This curriculum is designed to help students gain skills in the area of self-regulation.
+Part of the curriculum we use to help students learn to better control their own actions is called Zones of Regulation.
+This curriculum gives students and teachers common vocabulary and a deeper understanding of emotions and appropriate behavior.
 We have had great results in modifying behavior and resolving student problems through this thoughtful process.
-Parents are notified when their student is regularly involved in the skill building process or when behavior warrants deeper concern.
+Parents are notified when their student is regularly involved Student Support or when behavior warrants deeper concern.
 Parents are the most effective teachers of their children.
 We ask for your support in modifying inappropriate behavior at school.

 Enrolling Your Child